-I was recently asked “What is Koch Kase?” and I have to admit I drew a total blank.
+When someone asked about a Koch Kase recipe, I have to admit I drew a total blank.
 The words are straightforward… Koch Kaese = Cook Cheese… but, I have no idea what it is.
 To my knowledge we never had it at home.
 So I did a little asking around, was given a recipe (thanks Dale), compared it to other recipes… and came up with my daughter’s new favorite after-school snack.

 What is Koch Kase?

 This Koch Kase recipe uses Cottage Cheese, which is much more common in American Kitchens… and processed cheese, because it melts beautifully, and is quite flavorful.
 It’s similar to Obatzda… but not the same.
 (Obatzda uses Camembert, and isn’t cooked.)

-What you end up with is a spreadable cheese that is wonderful on bread or crackers.
+What you end up with is a spreadable cheese that is wonderful snack.
 My daughter warms it up, and dips pretty much anything (including her fingers) into the pot.
 We’ve also spread some on bread and put it under the broiler for a toasted cheese sandwich.
 (Hmmm…. maybe we should try it with ham and pineapple…Toast Hawaii anyone?)

 The recipe makes a few cups of Koch Kase… go ahead and double it if you want, it freezes easily.
 Caraway seeds are the traditional addition, but go ahead and experiment with dill or red pepper flakes.